cmda-vr/documentation/summaries/learning-virtual-reality.md

 Every rendered scene requires a point of view from which the user will be viewing it.
 3D systems typically use a camera, an object that defines where (relative to the scne) the user is positioned and oriented.

 Cameras are almost always represented using a couple of matrices.
-* First matric; defines the position and orientation
+* First matric: defines the position and orientation
-* second matrix; translation from the 3D coodinates into the 2D drawing space of the viewport (projection matrix)
+* second matrix: translation from the 3D coodinates into the 2D drawing space of the viewport (projection matrix)

-* View volume or view frustum; only objects within the view volume are actually rendere to the screen.
+* View volume or view frustum: only objects within the view volume are actually rendere to the screen.
 (Field of view)

 camera > viewport > projection